peerdavid/netatmo-skill/README.md

 8. Copy the code of NetatmoLambda.js into the lambda function
 9. Set the environment variables (key/value pairs): CLIENT_ID, CLIENT_SECRET, USER_ID, PASSWORD
 10. Create a new Alexa Skill (Type = Custom)
-11. Set an Invocation Name (To use it in the same way as the example above, set it to "Wetterstation")
+11. Set an Invocation Name (To use it in the same way as the example above, set it to "Wetterstation Zeus")
 12. Copy IntentSchema.json, SlotType.txt and Utterances.txt and paste it into the Interaction Model.
 13. Set the AWS Lambda ARN (AwsConsole/Lambda/Functions/<YourFunctionName> -> Right upper corner)
 14. Finished